hdShang/arxiv-daily/docs/cs-CV/2025-10-31/papers/251027133v1-wildfirex-slam-a-large-scale-low-altitude-rgb-d-dataset-for-wildfire.md

 ---
 layout: default
-title: WildfireX-SLAM: A Large-scale Low-altitude RGB-D Dataset for Wildfire SLAM and Beyond
+title: "WildfireX-SLAM: A Large-scale Low-altitude RGB-D Dataset for Wildfire SLAM and Beyond"
 ---

 # WildfireX-SLAM: A Large-scale Low-altitude RGB-D Dataset for Wildfire SLAM and Beyond